JoshTheGoldfish/ghost-aws-walkthrough/README.md

 ![image of default security settings](images/4_Sec_Group_Conf_Start.png)

-You can leave this as is if you wish, but for this tutorial we will select the source as "My IP".
-We also want to allow HTTP(S) traffic from the Internet, so click the Add Rule button and add HTTP and HTTPS to your security group.
+You can leave this as is if you wish, but for this tutorial we will select the source as **My IP**.
+We also want to allow HTTP(S) traffic from the Internet, so click the "Add Rule" button and add HTTP and HTTPS to your security group.
 While we're at it, it's a good practice to name your security group and give it a good description.
 Here's what the final configuration should look like:

 ![image of finished security settings](images/5_Sec_Group_Conf_Finish.png)

 ### Review Instance Configuration

-Click the Review and Launch button.
+Click the "Review and Launch" button.
 Go ahead and review everything and make sure nothing sticks out as odd.
 Here's a checklist:

 1. AMI is Ubuntu Server 16.04 LTS (HVM), SSD Volume Type
-2. Instance type is t1.micro
+2. Instance type is t2.micro
 3. Security group is appropriately named, has a good description
 4. You're allowing SSH on port 22
 5. You're allowing HTTP on port 80